hapara-fail/blocklist/README.md

 ## 🤝 Contributions

 Contributions are welcome to maintain the efficacy and accuracy of this list.
-If you identify missing domains, incorrect entries, or domains that are no longer relevant, please assist by:
+To ensure changes are processed quickly and correctly, please review our **[Contributing Guidelines](https://github.com/hapara-fail/blocklist/blob/main/CONTRIBUTING.md)** before submitting.

+You can assist by:

-1.  **Opening an Issue** in this repository to report your findings.
+1.  **Opening an Issue** using our standardized templates to report missing domains or false positives.
 2.  **Submitting a Pull Request** with your proposed changes.

 Please include supporting documentation or context for any proposed modifications.
 You can also join our [Discord server](https://www.hapara.fail/discord) to discuss.